-Once they entered Bulgaria, they continued walking for two days, resting for just one hour along the way.
-On the 19th of August, at around 10 am, all three of them were apprehended by two male officers.
-They had taken a bus from Malko Sharkovo, but after 25 kilometers the bus stopped for a police control, at which time the respondent, his wife, and the other man were taken off of the bus.
+According to the respondent, once they entered Bulgaria, they continued walking for two days, resting for just one hour along the way.
+At approximately 10 AM on August 19th, the transit group were apprehended by two male officers.
+The respondent recalled that they had taken a bus from Malko Sharkovo, but after 25 kilometres the bus stopped for police control and the transit group was subsequently taken off the bus.

 The two officers were described as wearing dark blue uniforms with “police” written on their backs and Bulgarian flag on the sleeves, which is consistent with the General Directorate National Police (GDNP) police officers.
 The respondent noted that they spoke a little English with the group but mostly spoke Bulgarian to each other.